hubblec4/Matroska-Playback/src/Rotate.md

 Matroska offers the possibility to rotate a video track around the z-axis during playback.
 Of course, only if the player can read and process the instructions.

 ##  With the Matroska element `ProjectionPoseRoll`
-The element is included in the header of the video trackand can contain values from -180 to 180.
+The element is included in the header of the video track and can contain values from -180 to 180.
 With negative values the video is rotated counterclockwise and with positive values it is rotated clockwise.

 The rotation result for the values -180 and 180 is equal.
 The frames are then upside down.